AAU-Python-Guides/visual_studio_code_for_python/README.md

 ## Running Python

 VS code should look something like this

+![running1](vs_setup5.png)

- - The `.venv` is a Python Environment, so you can have multiple setups.
+The `.venv` is a Python Environment, so you can have multiple setups.
 This is something that is the "good programming" thing to do, and I encurage you to use it.
-But for simplicity we are simply using the global python environment in this course!
+But for teaching convinience we are simply using the global python environment in this course!
+If you followed the guide for installing python that was provided.

-![running1](vs_setup5.png)
+Then the correct Interpreter will be:
+- Windows: `C:\Python314\python.exe`
+- MacOS (something like, honestly, I dont know!):
+  `/opt/homebrew/bin/python3.14`         (Apple Silicon)
+  `/usr/local/bin/python3.14`            (Intel)